Idanthyrsus/learningToCode/README.md

 ### About Me:

-:telescope: I’m learning C++ and Swift to build applications.
+- :telescope: I’m learning C++ and Swift and would like to build applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring iOS developement.

 - :zap: In my free time, I solve programming problems and read tech articles.